darrelmiller/api-manifest/draft-miller-api-manifest.md

 ## Authorization Requirements Object {#authReqirements}

 The Authorization Requirements object contains information that is required to authorize the application to perform the requests listed in the Api Dependency `requests` property.
 The `clientId` property is a JSON string value used to identify the application to an OAuth2 authorization server for APIs that use OAuth2 for authorization.
-The `permissions` property is a JSON object that map a set of security schemes to an array of permission strings required to perform the complete set of requests defined in the Api Dependency {{api-dependency}}.
+The `access` property is a JSON object that has the structure and semantics of the `authorization_details` defined in {{RAR}} that are required to perform the complete set of requests defined in the Api Dependency {{api-dependency}}.
 The Api Manifest does not attempt to correlate which permission is required for a specific request.
 It is assumed that the application must be granted the complete set of permissions in order to perform its function.

 ## Request Info Object {#requestInfo}